Here's a list of mantras that you can listen to right now. These are Shiva mantras perfect for healing.

 And according to the school of Hinduism, these five syllables are more than just a holy chant.

-It is believed that they represent the five basic elements or Tattvas that the body is composed of – Na stands for the earth or the Prithvi Tattva, Ma stand for the water or the Jal Tattva, Shi invigorates the fire or the Agni Tattva, Va is associated with air or the Vayu Tattva and Ya denotes space or the Akasha Tattva.
+It is believed that they represent the five basic elements or Tattvas that the body is composed of – Na stands for the earth or the Prithvi Tattva, Ma stands for the water or the Jal Tattva, Shi invigorates the fire or the Agni Tattva, Va is associated with air or the Vayu Tattva and Ya denotes space or the Akasha Tattva.

 At the end of the stotram, it is chanted that any devout disciple who recites it with a pure heart is in closeness with Shiva and will be freed from the endless circle of life and path to attain Moksha or salvation.